Raspberry as a dedicated server? The result is amazing

-Poor IO performance, as it depends on a SD card
+Poor IO performance, as it depends on an SD card

 Lacks a reboot button (there are some mods for it)

-For those who needs a cheap but a powerful server, the best option is still a VPS Server.
+For those who need a cheap but a powerful server, the best option is still a VPS Server.

 In the next versions, Raspberry should be more competitive and able to handle more and more crowded websites.
 Copahost hope the “Junior server” will grow and be a competitive piece of hardware within a few years.